okfn/opendefinition/source/open-definition-dev.markdown

-The **license** must not require any recipient of a licensed work to execute an agreement in order to exercise the rights granted in the icense.
+The **license** must not require any recipient of a licensed work to execute an agreement in order to exercise the rights granted in the license.

-(TODO: use something better/broader than "execute an agreement"?)
+*TODO*: use something better/broader than "execute an agreement"?

 *Comment: This clause is intended to forbid closing up knowledge by indirect means such as requiring a non-disclosure agreement.*